tytydraco/yessleep/out/Here_After_Final.md

 We didn't sleep after the photo.

 I mean, honestly, how could you?
 Something had been in the house with us.
 Something all of our phones had proof of.
-Somewhere in the middle of the night, something had looked down on us from a place a person couldn’t physically be and taken a picture fucking photos of all of us.
+Somewhere in the middle of the night, something had looked down on us from a place a person couldn’t physically be and taken a fucking picture of all of us.

 All of us except Page.